'Ghosts of past' plague closed Schenley High School in North Oakland

 “When the building is occupied, the mechanical systems are working, bringing in fresh air and pushing out stale air,” he said.
 Now, he said, the mechanical system is on “but at a minimum level.”

 Entering the gym, it's hard to imagine that only six years ago, Schenley won a state basketball title.
 Tullius measured a mound in the wooden flooring a foot tall at its peak near one of the baskets.
 He said he didn't know why it had formed.

 “Ghosts of Schenley past,” Pozycki quipped.

-Bill Zlatos is a staff writer for Trib Total Media.He can be reached at 412-320-7828 or email@example.com.There are currently no comments for this story.
+Bill Zlatos is a staff writer for Trib Total Media.He can be reached at 412-320-7828 or firstname.lastname@example.org.